 All this talk of food has made me quite hungry!
 This list is going to be added to but I’m going to get myself something to eat now.
 Bon appetite everyone and please don’t forget to let me know if there are any takeaway/safe shopping food outlets that need to be on here as I can add them later.

 Mandarin Therapies provides a bespoke mobile complementary therapies service from the comfort of your own home.
 Gift vouchers are available now then book your massage for later in the year.
 Mandarin Therapies “Feel the difference”

-There have been some lovely stories emerging about the organisations that have sprung up recently who’re providing food for those in need during the Covid-19 pandemic but we mustn’t forget the organisations that have been providing food and support for the homeless and vulnerable all year round.
+This Food Glorious Food by LincsConnect blog was published during the Covid19 lockdown of 2020.
+There have been some lovely stories emerging about the organisations that have sprung up recently who’re providing food for those in need during the Covid-19 pandemic.
+We mustn’t forget the organisations that have been providing food and support for the homeless and vulnerable all year round though.
 I can think of several and during this lockdown period I have had time to contemplate and decide what I value and what I am truly grateful for.
 As I look around and see more and more people doing wonderful things for the community I realise that I could and should (and will) be doing more.

 Grimsby Food Kitchen – The GFK provide so much more than just Sunday lunch.
 The smiles and kind eyes say so much more… Click on the picture for a link to the Facebook page

 Food Glorious Food By LincsConnect – Generous Donations